 DuEwa has been called a “gifted” poet.
-Her poetry has been published in Eleven Eleven Literary Journal, Split This Rock (Blog This Rock), Black Renaissance/Renaissance Noire, Essence Magazine, Reverie Journal, Kweli Journal, Tidal Basin Review, Poetry In Performance, Drumvoices Revue, Black Arts Quarterly, Signifyin’ Harlem, Brownstone Poets Anthology, X Magazine and other publications.
-In 2005 she featured in the documentary film “Rhyme and Reason,” also featuring Taylor Mali (Def Poetry Jam), Abiodun Oyewole (The Last Poets), and Danny Simmons (Def Poetry Jam).
+Her poetry has been published in Crossing the Divide Anthology, Eleven Eleven Literary Journal, Split This Rock (Blog This Rock), Black Renaissance/Renaissance Noire, Essence Magazine, Reverie Journal, Kweli Journal, Tidal Basin Review, Poetry In Performance, Drumvoices Revue, Black Arts Quarterly, Signifyin’ Harlem, Brownstone Poets Anthology, X Magazine and other publications.
+In 2005 she featured in the documentary film “Rhyme and Reason,”also featuring Taylor Mali (Def Poetry Jam), Abiodun Oyewole (The Last Poets), and Danny Simmons (Rush Arts Gallery and Def Poetry Jam).

-She has been a featured poet, author and speaker at arts venues, conferences, schools, festivals, and colleges including BCALA Annual Conference, Unity Community in St. Louis, NCTE College and Composition Conference, Temple University, University of Pennsylvania’s Kelly Writers House, Harlem Book Fair, Missouri History Musuem, Queens Public Library, Brooklyn Public Library, La Pepatian, Bronx Museum, Center for Black Literature, West Virginia Wesleyan College, Bohemian Caverns (DC), La Pena Cultural Arts Center (CA), Charis Books (Atlanta), Legacy Books (St. Louis), Howard University Bookstore, The Yale Club, Hue Man Bookstore, Indianapolis Book Fest, Capital Book Fest, The Shrine, Bowery Poetry Club, The Nuyorican Poets Cafe, CCNY Poetry Festival, Regional Arts Commission (MO), National Conference of African American Librarians and many others.
+She has been a featured poet, author and speaker at arts venues, conferences, schools, festivals, and colleges including BCALA Annual Conference, St. Louis Brick City Poetry Festival, Paris Lit Up (Paris, France), All Write Festival, Subterranean Books, Barnes & Noble (Hampton, VA and St. Louis, MO), Unity Community in St. Louis, NCTE College and Composition Conference, Temple University, University of Pennsylvania’s Kelly Writers House, Harlem Book Fair, Missouri History Museum, Queens Public Library, Brooklyn Public Library, La Pepatian, Bronx Museum, Center for Black Literature, West Virginia Wesleyan College, Bohemian Caverns (DC), La Pena Cultural Arts Center (CA), Charis Books (Atlanta), Legacy Books (St. Louis), Howard University Bookstore, The Yale Club (NY), Hue Man Bookstore (Harlem), Indianapolis Book Fest, Capital Book Fest, The Shrine, Bowery Poetry Club, The Nuyorican Poets Cafe, CCNY Poetry Festival, Regional Arts Commission (MO), National Conference of African American Librarians and others.
 DuEwa was the 2015 Returning Artist for the University City Arts & Letters Commission.

 DuEwa has been profiled in SORMAG, About a Book Mondays blog, OEBooks blog, Conscious Discussions blog, Femmixx.com, St. Louis Argus Newspaper, St. Louis American Newspaper, Rolling Out Urbanstyle Weekly, The Ave Magazine, Booking Matters Magazine, SpokenVizions Magazine, The Brown Bookshelf and others.
-As a journalist, her work has featured in/at: For Harriet, Mosaic Magazine, Aalbc.com, Allhiphop.com, DaveyD.com, EzineArticles and others.
+As a journalist, her work has featured in/at: AV Magazine, Mosaic Magazine, Aalbc.com, Allhiphop.com, DaveyD.com, EzineArticles and others.

 She is the host and producer of Rhymes, Views & News Talk Radio an internet radio show featuring authors, poets, actors and other arts professionals.
 DuEwa is a long time arts advocate, cultural organizer and member of the poetry community.
 She has collaborated and hosted programs with and for notable poets, authors and speakers.
 In 2016, DuEwa produced and hosted the “I Rise: Women’s History Month Tribute to Women Poets” in St. Louis at the Missouri History Museum.
 DuEwa produced and hosted the 2010 Harlem Book Fair Tribute “Haiku & Handgrenades” for notable poet, scholar, and activist, Dr. Sonia Sanchez.